Hiking in Singapore: 21 Trails for Hiking & Trekking

 The abandoned Keppel Hill Reservoir

-Ever since the newspapers published the rediscovery of an abandoned reservoir, Keppel Hill Reservoir became the talk of the city and also a popular trail for hiking in Singapore.
-Located off Telok Blangah Road, the Keppel Hill Reservoir Trek is one of those less commercialized walking trails, with limited signages and directions.
-It is an abandoned and haunted reservoir which is just a remnant of a large, old swimming pool.
-The man-made trail has narrow steps, a decrepit structure, partial diving boards, concrete steps, a shower area and leads into tall grasses and banana trees all of which make for an eerie experience.
+Ever since the newspapers published the rediscovery of an abandoned reservoir, Keppel Hill Reservoir became the talk of the city and a popular hiking trail in Singapore.
+Located off Telok Blangah Road, the Keppel Hill Reservoir Trek is a less commercialized walking trail with limited signages and directions.
+It is an abandoned reservoir trail, which is just a remnant of a large, old swimming pool.
+The man-made trail has narrow steps, a decrepit structure, partial diving boards, concrete steps, and a shower area and leads into tall grasses and banana trees, all of which make for an eerie experience.

 Difficulty Level: Moderate to high